David-OConnor/stm32-hal/README.md

 ## Errata
 - SAI, SDIO, ethernet unimplemented
-- DMA unimplemented on F4 and H7
+- DMA unimplemented on F4
 - The DMA2 peripheral is unimplemented
 - DMA circular buffers unimplemented
 - Only bxCAN is implemented - the fdCAN used on newer families is unimplemented